 How many Model 3 can Tesla build in the Gigafactory 3 near Shanghai?
 A new report from China provides details of the planned increase in production at the factory as well as new models.
-In other Tesla news, we look at software updates.
+In other Tesla news, we take a look at Tesla software updates.

 The report is based on recordings by financial investor Shengang Securities from an investor conference held on 1 March.
 According to the report, the plant is currently operating in a one-shift system and producing around 2,000 models per week.
 A second shift is to be activated this month and production is to be increased to 3,500 electric vehicles per week.